danielathome19/pyorganoid/README.md

 Pyorganoid is the world's first<sup>*</sup> Python package for the simulation of organoids for the purpose of studying Organoid Intelligence (OI) and Organoid Learning (OL).
-It is designed to be simple to use and easy to extend with support for standard machine learning libraries such as TensorFlow, PyTorch, and Scikit-Learn.
+It is designed to be simple to use and easy to extend with support for standard machine learning libraries such as TensorFlow, PyTorch, and Scikit-Learn (as well as ONNX-format models).

 <!-- - **Website:** https://danielathome19.github.io/pyorganoid/ -->
 - **Documentation:** https://danielathome19.github.io/pyorganoid/docs/